priyal-agrawal/Tech_Challenges/README.md

 value = a

 Hints:
 We would like to see some tests.

-A quick read to help you along the way We would expect it in any other language apart from elixir.
+We would expect it in any other language apart from elixir.